iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 An iTwin Connector uses the ExternalSourceAspect class defined in the BIS schema to store information about the element.

-Note: If the source data does not have stable, unique IDs, then the Connector will have to use some other means of identifying pieces of source data in a stable way.
+Note: the [Federation GUID](https://www.itwinjs.org/bis/intro/element-fundamentals/#federationguid) is an optional property available for mapping external ids to elements in the iModel.
+The Code is also a helpful way of searching for an element based on external data.
+If the source data does not have stable, unique IDs, then the Connector will have to use some other means of identifying pieces of source data in a stable way.
 A cryptographic hash of the source data itself can work as a stable Id -- that is, it can be used to identify data that has not changed.

 #### Change detection